Archive for the ‘media’ Category

 October 26, 2007: Senator Inhofe addresses the Senate floor for two hours on the tipping point of climate alarmism (full text| video clip 1 | video clip 2).
 Scott Armstrong’s Global Warming Challenge to Al Gore, along with the Green and Armstrong’s global warming paper (2007) were both mentioned when citing challenges to climate model accuracy:

 Internationally known forecasting pioneer Dr. Scott Armstrong of the Ivy League University of Pennsylvania’s Wharton School, challenged Gore to a $10,000 bet in June over the accuracy of climate computer models predictions.
-Armstrong and his colleague Professor Kesten Green of the University of South Australia, found: “Claims that the Earth will get warmer have no more credence than saying that it will get colder.”
+Armstrong and his colleague Professor Kesten Green of Monash University’s in Australia, found: “Claims that the Earth will get warmer have no more credence than saying that it will get colder.”
 According to Armstrong, the author of “Long-Range Forecasting,” the most frequently cited book on forecasting methods.: “Of 89 principles [of forecasting], the [UN] IPCC violated 72.”

 Dire consequences have been predicted to arise from the warming of the Earth in coming decades of the 21st Century.
 Enormous rises in sea level represent one of the more dramatic forecasts.
 A recent article provided sea-level forecasts based on experts’ judgments of what will happen.
 These judgments are in turn based on experts’ predictions of global warming.
 The article made no reference to scientific forecasts.
 As shown in Green and Armstrong (2007) experts’ forecasts have no validity in situations characterized by high complexity, high uncertainty, and poor feedback.
 Numerous other scientists also criticized this approach.